Benny Napoleon: Career

-Napoleon entered the Detroit Police Department in 1975.He was also a member of the Detroit Police basketball team that played in International Police tournaments in Ontario Canada in 1978-1980.
-He served as police chief from 1998 to 2001 under Dennis Archer.
-In 2004, he was made Assistant Wayne County Executive, and in 2009, he became Wayne County Sheriff.
+Napoleon entered the Detroit Police Department in 1975.
+He was also a member of the Detroit Police basketball team that played in international police tournaments in Ontario, Canada from 1978 to 1980.
+He served as Detroit Police Chief from 1998 to 2001 under Dennis Archer.
+In 2004, he was made Assistant Wayne County Executive, and in 2009, he became Wayne County sheriff.

+In 2017, Napoleon was wiretapped by the FBI as part of a corruption investigation.
+No charges were ever filed on Napoleon.

-2013 Detroit Mayoral election
+2013 Detroit mayoral election

 A Democrat, Napoleon entered Detroit politics in 2013, announcing his intentions to run for mayor in the city's non-partisan primary to replace Dave Bing, who announced he would not seek re-election after the appointment of an emergency manager for the city.
 During the primary campaign, he referred to himself as a "businessman with a badge".
-Napoleon placed second in the primary despite his most serious competition, former Wayne County Prosecutor and Detroit Medical Center CEO Mike Duggan having to run as a write-in candidate, and lost the mayoral race to Mike Duggan on November 5, 2013.
+Napoleon placed second in the primary despite his most serious competition, former Wayne County Prosecutor and Detroit Medical Center CEO Mike Duggan having to run as a write-in candidate, and lost the mayoral race to Duggan on November 5, 2013.

-FBI investigation

-In December 2017, the Detroit Free Press obtained FBI wiretap transcripts that were unsealed in U.S. District Court.
-The investigation is linked to a corruption case against Gasper Fiore, the owner of Boulevard & Trumbull Towing, a large City of Detroit contractor.
-In December 2017, Fiore entered into a plea agreement with the U.S. Attorney's Office, in which he agreed to plead guilty to conspiracy to commit federal program bribery.

-According to court documents, the government has probable cause that Fiore and 17 other targets were involved in several crimes, including: extortion, wire fraud, bribery, and conspiracy to distribute marijuana.
-FBI Special Agent Robert Beeckman wrote in a wire tap request document reviewed by the Detroit News that "Evidence has been gathered showing that crimes involving corruption have been committed by some of the target subjects, including Napoleon."
-No charges were ever filed on Mr. Napoleon.

 Illness and death

 In November 2020, it was announced that Napoleon had tested positive for COVID-19 during the COVID-19 pandemic in Michigan.
 He was admitted to a local hospital on November 21 and placed on a ventilator.
-On December 17, after various sources reported that Napoleon had died, his family released a statement on Facebook that Napoleon remained in stable condition.
-Napoleon died later on December 17, 2020.
+On December 17, after various sources reported that Napoleon had died, his family released a statement on Facebook that he remained in stable condition.
+Napoleon died later that same day.